nextcloud/desktop/doc/installing.rst

 * File manager integration: share files from Windows Explorer, Mac OS X Finder, and Nautilus on Linux.
 * Faster uploads and downloads.

+.. note:: When you upgrade from 1.7, restart Windows to ensure that all new features are visible.

 Installation
 ------------